bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/standard-release-process.md

 Let's commit the version changes.
 For example,

-        git commit -a -m "Setting release version to 1.2.3."
+        git commit -a -m "<ISSUE_ID>: Setting release version to 1.2.3."

 ### (Optional) Publish the release branch